 Fundraising has helped many cancer patients get the money needed to cover medical costs.
 First, start by sharing this Fundraising link to your loved ones, co-workers, and friends.
 You will need a team formed to begin the fundraising website for you.
 Raising money is going to take love, creative thinking, initiative and drive right from the beginning.
 You will need a team leader that is passionate about what you want.
 They need to support where you wish to go for your cancer treatment.
 Once you have established who is best for the leadership in this mission finding the rest of the team will be easier.
 So, let’s go!

 Add some photos of their happy times with family and friends.
 There should be an element of warmth and life that comes from the website showing their life force throughout the photos and video.
 Be mindful of certain aspects of their illness that are delicate, and always check with the cancer warrior you are building the website for to see if they prefer some things left private.
-Allow them to send you the photos.
 Here is an example of a site.
 Please look through it entirely.
 Raquel is a raising money for cancer treatment and has given permission to share her website.
 Angels for Raquel

 - A Message for the Cancer Warrior